Kolaches: A sweet escape

 Ingredients for the filling:

-- 1/2 pound of dried fruit such as apricots or prunes.
+- 1/2 pound dried fruit apricots or prunes

 - 1/4 teaspoon of cinnamon